diya-hash/Java-Spring-Concepts/Java/OOP/README.md

 The process of simplifying complex systems by modeling classes based on essential characteristics while hiding unnecessary details.
 This allows programmers to focus on interactions at a high level.

 Inheritance:
+In Java, it is possible to inherit attributes and methods from one class to another.
+We group the "inheritance concept" into two categories:

+subclass (child) - the class that inherits from another class superclass (parent) - the class being inherited from To inherit from a class, use the extends keyword.
 A mechanism where a new class (derived or child class) inherits properties and behaviors (methods) from an existing class (base or parent class).
 This promotes code reusability and establishes a hierarchical relationship between classes.

 Polymorphism: